 Zambia is a nation which offers an unusual mix of opportunity and challenges.
-While it has made significant progressive, it is still underdeveloped with significant poverty and is adversely affected by harmful superstitions.
+While it has made significant progress, it is still underdeveloped with significant poverty, and is adversely affected by harmful superstitions.

 CCM became involved in Zambia in 2008 through our workers Bishop Bodson and his wife Maureen Lupyiani.
 The goal was to set up a small community where the people could help each other.
-This included small animal husbandry, gardens, crafts and sewing projects to sell.
-It also meant communal care for the children, shelter and food for all.
+Projects included small animal husbandry, gardens, crafts and sewing products to sell.
+It included communal care for the children, shelter, and food for all.
 However, Bishop Bodson was killed in a bus accident in 2012, just as the project was getting established.
-Maureen and her teenaged children decided to try to continue the project.
+Maureen and her teenage children decided to try to continue the project.

-- Providing supplement food for children living in the slums through a daily feeding program.
+- Providing supplementary food for children living in the slums through a daily feeding program.

-- Increasing food security through introductions of home gardens as well as a chicken program which has proved to be successful.
-Crops raised can be consumed or sold for income.
+- Increasing food security through introduction of home gardens and a successful chicken program.
+Crops which are raised can be consumed or sold for income.

-- Provide spiritual assistance through literature, teachings and related instructions to assist Maureen and the other leadership there address the problem of occult influence.
+- Providing spiritual assistance through literature and teaching, to assist Maureen and the other leaders in addressing the problem of occult influence.

 - CCM plans to replicate these projects elsewhere.
 We will do an ongoing assessment, hoping to introduce the successful projects into other needy areas.